developer-zebra/developer-zebra-site/src/ehs/4-1/guide/features/index.md

 * **The transparent overlay allows display of Maps** or other apps but no user interaction.
 * **Blanking becomes inactive when**:
  * **Vehicle speed drops and remains below the configured speed threshold** for 10 seconds.
  * **GPS data is lost for a period of five (5) minutes**.
-The service checks for a GPS signal every five (5) minutes; blanking is restored automatically when GPS service resumes.
+The service checks for a GPS signal every five (5) minutes; blanking is re-engaged automatically when the GPS signal is restored.
-* **The screen blanking feature takes about 15 seconds to initialize** following a device reboot.
+* **Screen Blanking can require several minutes to initialize** following a device reboot.

 -----

 ### Enable Screen Blanking
-Screen blanking is enabled by a device administrator using the EHS Preferences panel on the device or through a setting in the `enterprisehomescreen.xml` config file.
+Screen Blanking is enabled by a device administrator using the EHS Preferences panel on the device or through a setting in the `enterprisehomescreen.xml` config file.
 For more information about this file, see the [Working with the Config File](../settings/#workingwiththeconfigfile) section of the Advanced Settings guide.

 <img alt="" style="height:350px" src="ehs41_screen_blanking_panel_01b.png"/>
 _Click image to enlarge; ESC to exit_.